zhen-huan-hu/rsync-snapshot/README.md

 /run/*
 /var/tmp/*
 /var/cache/*
+/var/run/*
 /media/*
 /mnt/*
 /lost+found
 ```

-The script also requires an UUID registration file (default location: `/etc/backups/backup.disks`).
-Multiple UUIDs for the backup partition can be included in the file with one UUID per line (for potentially rotating the backup drives physically).
-The script will mount the partition based on the first matched UUID as the backup location.
+Optionally, a backup drive registration file (e.g.: `/etc/backups/backup.drives`) can be specified using the `-d` option.
+Multiple UUIDs for the backup partition can be included in the file with one UUID per line (for physically rotating the backup drives).

-If the backup partition is initially umounted, the script will mount the partition to the specified mounting point (default: `\mnt`).
+If the backup partition is initially umounted, the script will mount it to the specified backup destination `DST`.
 After the backup process, the partition will be umounted to protect data integrity.

-If the backup partition has already been mounted to a different location, the script will ignore the specified mounting point and keep it mounted after the backup process.
+If the backup partition has already been mounted to a different location, the script will ignore the specified backup destination `DST` and keep the backup drive at its current mount point after the backup process.

-On the backup drive, the script will create a symlink `last` always pointing to the latest backup snapshot.

 ## Examples

-Backup the home directory with exclusion file `~/exclusion_list.txt`:
+Backup the home directory to `/backups`:

 ```
-./rsync-snapshot.sh -e ~/exclusion_list.txt ~/
+sudo ./rsync-snapshot.sh ~/ /backups
 ```

-Whole system backup:
+Whole system backup with backup exclusion file `/etc/backups/backup.exclusions` to backup drive specified in `/etc/backups/backup.drives` mounted at `/mnt`:

 ```
-sudo ./rsync-snapshot.sh /
+sudo ./rsync-snapshot.sh -e /etc/backups/backup.exclusions -d /etc/backups/backup.drives / /mnt
 ```

 ### Add a cron job for automated backup